 With a labor market of nearly 6 million Ohioans, including more than 600,000 manufacturing employees, Ohio has the dedicated and experienced workforce that companies need for both short- and long-term success.

 Ohio’s robust education system offers some of the leading engineering, logistics and biohealth, among others, programs in the country.
 Governor Kasich leads the collaboration between industry and academia, ensuring that workforce needs match educational offerings at Ohio colleges and universities.

 Livable, Affordable Cities

 Large or Small, You'll Like It Here

-We’re one of the only states with three major cities (Columbus, Cleveland, and Columbus, with a combined metropolitan population of nearly 6 million), which offer low costs of living and a wealth of cultural, educational and recreational opportunities.
+We’re one of the only states with three major cities (Columbus, Cleveland, and Cincinnati) and multiple micropolitan cities throughout the state.
+We offer low costs of living and a wealth of cultural, educational and recreational opportunities.

 Your employees and leadership will experience better housing, shorter commutes, and easier access to all of life’s necessities: healthcare, education, culture and entertainment.
 It’s a significant advantage.